fragarco/abasc/docs/en/abasc.md

 ### `DEFINT, DEFSTR, DEFREAL`

 **Command**.
 In original BASIC, these defined ranges of initial letters for variable types.
-BASC uses strict type suffixes (`%`, `!`, `$`) and ignores these commands entirely.
+ABASC uses strict type suffixes (`%`, `!`, `$`) and ignores these commands entirely.
 Programmers must explicitly use suffixes to define variable types.

 ### `DEG`